Review: Iberia Velázquez Premium Business Class Lounge, Madrid Barajas Terminal 4S, Madrid, Spain

 At about T-35, we headed for the gate.
 Our in lounge seating area was taken immediately after we stood up as the crush of people didn’t dissipate over the time that we spent in the lounge.
 We were a little more relaxed but not completely.

-In summary, it was a rough departure day made more challenging by odd trains, check in and over capacity airport flow experiences.
+It was a rough departure day made more challenging by odd trains, check in and over capacity airport flow experiences.
 The lounges were quite crowded and it was just one of those days where it wasn’t an easy travel day.
 The One World Lounges seem to be quite a bit larger, especially those in the flagship hub areas.
 The Madrid Iberia Lounge itself was interesting to see, although it was just average to spend time in.